 2. Analysis of, and explanatory notes to, significant items in the financial statements

-The notes to the financial statements were prepared in accordance with sections 236ff.
-UGB.
-Therefore, to avoid repetitions, we refer to the related disclosures in the notes to the financial statements, which we supplement with the following comments.
+The notes to the financial statements were prepared in accordance with the IFRS.
+Therefore, to avoid repetitions, we refer to the related disclosures in the notes to the financial statements.

 3. Summary of the results of the audit